ksavage-work/wonderw1/enemies.md

 })
 ```

-## Step 5 : Repeat these steps to create more items for Wonder Woman to collect!
+## Step 5 : Repeat these steps to create more enemies to add to your maze!

+Repeat these steps to create more enemies to add to your maze!